25 Best Places to visit in South India for Nature, Adventure and Heritage lovers

 While Bangalore is the famous Silicon city and the capital of Bangalore, Mysore is indeed the cultural capital of Karnataka.
 If you want to acquaint yourself with the culture and history of Karnataka, there is no better place than Mysore.
 It also happens to be among the top 3 cleanest cities of India and the seat of the Royal Family of Karnataka.
 It is most famous for the spectacular Mysore Palace and the picturesque Vrindavan Gardens.
 Other fascinating places around the city are the Chamundi hills, the Ranganathittu bird sanctuary and the lost land of Talakadu.

 Hyderabad is the capital city of Telangana and a cosmopolitan city with a booming IT industry.
 But the old-world charm of old Hyderabad, the delicious Hyderabadi biryani and the historic sites attract travelers the most.
 The most iconic monument of Hyderabad is the Charminar, followed by the Golconda fort.
-The other places of interest include the Chowmahalla palace built by the erstwhile Nizams of Hyderabad, the Salar Jung Museum with a huge collection of art and artifacts, and the Hussain Sagar lake.
+The other places of interest include the Chowmahalla palace built by the erstwhile Nizams of Hyderabad, the Salar Jung Museum and the Hussain Sagar lake.
 You can also take a day trip to the Ramoji Film city, which is the largest studio complex in the world.

 The Silicon Valley of India might disappoint you if you are looking for the typical Indian experience.
 Once a peaceful retirement destination owing to the great climate and lower cost of living, Bangalore is now an over-crowded cosmopolitan city.
 It’s a melting pot of cultures where people from all over India come to find jobs in the throbbing tech industry.
 Bengaluru (Bangalore) is currently the 4th largest technology hub in the world, but there is more to it than that.